-Phimeanakas is a large, tiered pyramid of laterite and sandstone construction, it is the tallest climbable temple in Angkor Thom, and from the top, it offers a good view of the surrounding area.
+Phimeanakas is a large, tiered pyramid of laterite and sandstone construction, and is the tallest climbable temple in Angkor Thom.
+From the top, it offers a good view of the surrounding area.
 The stairway on the western or back side of the temple affords the easiest way to climb to the top, from which you get a good view of the surrounding area.
 While lacking the impressive carvings of other Angkor structures, it remains a striking site and is well worth exploring.

 - Private Angkor Wat & Royal Temples Excursion

 - Afternoon Tour of Angkor Wat

 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour

 - Phnom Penh Full-Day Guided Trip

 - Private Excursion to Ancient Temples, Takéo Silk Village & Mount Chisor

 - Small-Group Mekong Sunset Tour